Get Started

 So, there’s an extra step involved, but it’s not difficult and you actually get to work with a real human being to create the portfolio.

-Here’s an easy way to think of the difference: buying a mutual fund is like buying a grab bag at a store where you don’t really know what’s in it and you cannot return or exchange individual items.
+Here’s an easy way to think of the difference: buying a mutual fund is like buying a mystery box at a store where you don’t really know what’s in it and you cannot return or exchange individual items.
 An investment portfolio is like buying a basket of items put together by a professional based on your input, you know exactly what is in the basket and have the ability to add or remove items at will.

 If you’re still not sure if you’d be better off with a mutual fund or an investment portfolio, reach out to us.
 As fiduciaries, we actually have a legal obligation to tell you what we think would best serve you.
 We, and the SEC, take our obligations as fiduciaries very seriously.
 So, don’t worry, we have to tell you if a mutual fund is a better way for you to invest.
 Unless we want to get into trouble with the securities regulators.
 Which we don’t.